 Early diagnosis and treatment by an experienced Plastic Surgeon such as Dr. Richard Hamilton is strongly recommended to avoid tissue destruction and invasion by the cancer.

 Squamous Cell Carcinoma

-BCCs and SCCs are collectively known as non melanoma skin cancers (NMSCs) and normally respond readily to surgery.
+BCCs and SCCs are collectively known as non-melanoma skin cancers (NMSCs) and normally respond readily to surgery.

 Malignant Melanoma is the most dangerous skin cancer.
 If not detected early, it can spread to the lymph nodes and beyond that to internal organs.
 Melanomas can develop from benign moles or they can commence ‘de novo’.
 People with masses of moles and very fair skin are especially prone to developing melanoma.
-Early treatment by an experience plastic surgeon is strongly recommended.
+Early treatment by an experienced plastic surgeon is strongly recommended.